 Ah, funding rounds.
 They’re the lifeblood of any startup but can also be a major source of stress and uncertainty.
 How much should you raise?
 When should you raise it?
 And how do you make sure you’re getting the best deal possible?

-These are all important questions to consider as you navigate the world of startup funding.
+These are all critical questions to consider as you navigate the world of startup funding.
 But don’t worry; I have some tips to help you manage your funding rounds and come out on top.

 Understanding the Impact of Funding on Your Cap Table